lpjanaka/KatanaContrib.Security.Pack/README.md

  7. StackExchange

 ##Technology##
-We have used oauth 1.0a and oauth 2.0 for the implementation of these login providers with Owin Katana.
+We have used **OAUTH 1.0a** and **OAUTH 2.0** for the implementation of these login providers with **Owin Katana**.
+Also we used the same code patterns used in the original implementation of the Katana Login Providers developed by Microsoft Katana team.

 ##How to Use##